 With thanks to a pension from work, I don’t have much RRSP contribution room every year, so I need to make the most of any RRSP contributions; avoid mistakes, along with my small Locked-In Retirement Account (LIRA) from my former employer.

-I’ve been in-and-out of various ETFs over the years inside my LIRA, for the last 20 years, but I think I’ve finally landed on owning what I want more of: QQQ.
+I’ve been in-and-out of various ETFs over the years inside my LIRA, for the last 20 years, but I think I’ve finally landed on owning what I want more of in recent years: QQQ.

 QQQ is an ETF based on the Nasdaq-100 Index®.